Chris Pecora

 By Elaine Power & Anna Cameron

-Elaine Power, the head of gender studies at Queen’s University, says yes.
+Head of gender studies at Queen’s University

 Basic income—a guaranteed minimum income—already exists in Canada, for seniors and children.
 Canadians aged 65 or over qualify for Old Age Security and the Guaranteed Income Supplement, regardless of employment history.
 The Canada Child Benefit provides a tax-free benefit, with the largest payments to families with the lowest incomes.